rajmishra757/login-form/README.md

 # login-form
-A general login form created using HTML and CSS.
+A login form created using HTML and CSS.

+#Update summary
+- Schema for the form is created.